HenriqueGranatto/service-cli-module/docs/commands.md

-# Command Reference for service-cli-api
+# Command Reference for service-cli-module

 TODO: Add your command reference here